 Regulates soil temperature- mulching plays an important role in regulating soil temperature.
 This regulation varies base on the type of mulch used.
 White or reflective plastic mulches reflect solar radiation.
 This keeps soil cooler and prevents evaporation.
 Black plastic mulch helps to increase temperature.
 Crop residues moderate temperature by increasing in winter and decreasing in summer.

 Water conservation- organic mulch in the soil reduces rainwater run-off and increases the absorption by soaking the water into the soil.
 So it reduces the need for irrigation.

 Efficient use of waste- weeds, pruned leaves, and branches, etc. can be used as mulch, thus reducing the waste.

 Prevent the spread of pests and diseases- mulch acts as a barrier between the soil and the pest, thus reducing the attack of soil-borne pests.
 It reduces the splashing of water, which can carry disease-spreading spores.
-Plastic mulches reflect light which makes easier to control aphids, whiteflies, and leaf miner.
+Plastic mulches reflect light which makes it easier to control aphids, whiteflies, and leaf miners.
 Mulches are effective against nematodes.
 Beneficial microorganisms that act on soil pathogens can be increased by mulches.
 Thus mulching helps to reduce pests and diseases.